happyspike/gopen/README.md

 # gopen

-Opens a git repository in your browser.
+Opens a git repository in your browser from the terminal.

 Currently it will only works for github, but bitbucket and others will follow soon